abbaslab-va/AbbasCentral/README.md

 ## BehDat Properties

     info - a structure containing subfields:
+        > path - Path to the experimental session data
         > name - The subject's name.
 Will match one of the subjects in metadata.subjects
         > baud - Sampling rate of the neural aquisition hardware
-        > samples - Number of samples captured in the neural session spikes - a structure containing subfields:
+        > samples - Number of samples captured in the neural session
+        > trialTypes - structure containing key-value pairs from config.ini
+        > outcomes - structure containing key-value pairs from config.ini
+        > startState - the name of the bpod state where the trial start timestamp is sent spikes - a structure containing subfields:
         > times - a 1xN cell array of spike times, where N is the number of neurons
         > region - 1xN cell array of brain regions of the single units
-        > channel - 1xN double list of original channels on acquisition hardware
+        > channel - 1xN double list of original channels on acquisition hardwarea
+        > fr - average firing rate over the whole session
-        > waveforms - a 1xN cell array of average waveform shapes timestamps - a structure containing subfields:
+        > waveforms - a 1xN cell array of average waveform shapes
+        > halfValleyWidth - waveform width at half of max depolarization
+        > halfPeakWidth - waveform width at half of max hyperpolarization
+        > peak2valley - difference in amplitude from peak to valley
+        > exciteOutput - generated from find_mono.
+Indices of neurons monosynaptically downstream from the given neuron.
+        > exciteXcorr - 50 ms wide cross correlogram between the two neurons across the whole session.
+        > exciteWeight - strength of the correlation in terms of standard deviations of the peak above baseline. timestamps - a structure containing subfields:
         > times - a 1xT double array of timestamp times, where T is the number of timestamps
         > codes - a 1xT double array of timestamp codes (i.e. 65529)
         > keys - a structure containing key strings that can be used by the user to reference specific timestamp codes.
-Set up in config.ini file bpod - a SessionData file from a Bpod session coordinates - x and y coordinates from DeepLabCut, imported from csv
+Set up in config.ini file
+        > trialStart - a 1xT vector of timestamps denoting the start of trials.
+Generated during populate_BehDat bpod - a SessionData file from a Bpod session coordinates - x and y coordinates from DeepLabCut, imported from csv

 ## BehDat Methods

 Methods for the BehDat class can be thought of as generally belonging to one of 4 categories: Bpod, Spike, LFP, and Video.
-Functions relating to bpod, spikes, and video can be run simultaneously on arrays of objects, as the overhead for storing the associated data is relatively low.
-Functions that require LFP analysis should be run on one subject at a time, as the cost to memory for storing raw ephys data is prohibitively large.
-These functions will load the LFP, manipulate and analyze the signal as needed, save the results, and delete the LFP from the workspace.

 ### ***Bpod***
 `[numTT, numCorrect] = outcomes(obj, val)`